openvswitch/ovs/Documentation/howto/tc-offload.rst

 Configuration
 ~~~~~~~~~~~~~

-There is no parameter change in ovs-ofctl command, to configue a meter and use
+There is no parameter change in ovs-ofctl command, to configure a meter and use
 it for a flow in the offload way.
 Usually the commands are like::

     $ ovs-ofctl -O OpenFlow13 add-meter br0 "meter=1 pktps bands=type=drop rate=1"